-Ota Land Tussle: Family disclaims litigants against Obasanjo – The Sun Nigeria
+Ota land tussle: Family disclaims litigants against Obasanjo – The Sun Nigeria

 Laide Raheem, Abeokuta

-The litigants, including Chief Nurudeen Akanbi Akapo, Sunday Mathew Owotolu, Taoreed Momodu Dada and Monsuru Ashifatu Yusuf had dragged Obasanjo, his brother, Abraham Idowu Akanle, and wife before the state high court in Ota over alleged defective documents on the expanse of land at Itele, Sogunro village, among other cited anomalies.
+The litigants, Chief Nurudeen Akanbi Akapo, Sunday Mathew Owotolu, Taoreed Momodu Dada and Monsuru Ashifatu Yusuf had dragged Obasanjo, his brother, Abraham Idowu Akanle and wife before the State High Court Ota over alleged defective documents on the expanse of land at Itele, Sogunro village among other anomalies.

-But the Sogunro family, led by Hon Sunday Sogunro, at a press conference in Ota at the weekend, dismissed the litigants, declaring that they were not part of the family and have no right to take the former president and his brother to court in whatever capacity.
+But Sogunro family, led by Hon.
+Sunday Sogunro, at a press conference in Ota at the weekend, dismissed the litigants, declaring that they were not part of the family and has no right to take the former president and his brother to court in whatever capacity.

 Accompanied by other members of the family, Sogunro said the development came to the notice of the family with “a rude shock”, which prompted an investigation by the family.

-He added that after the investigation, it was discovered that those behind the court case were not part of the Sogunro family, a claim the press conference was organised to clarify.
+He added that after the investigation, it was discovered that those behind the court case were not part of Sogunro Family, hence, the press conference for clarification.

 “We cannot fold our arms and allow some strange people to come and subject this family name to ridicule.
 We are condemning this in its entirety.